 Clinical Psychologist / CBT Psychotherapist, Guildford

 I started working at Shere Surgery in 2010, and feel very fortunate to be based in a location that not only benefits from a lovely collection of GPs, but is also the ideal therapeutic setting with the sounds of trees, birds and the River Tillingbourne audiable from the therapy room.
-Outside of Shere, I also supervise other therapists in the Guildford area and am a Specialist Clinical Psychologist in the NHS in Portsmouth – offering support to those who have suffered a head injury or stroke.
+Outside of Shere, I also supervise other therapists in the Guildford area, provide teaching for the Southampton Clinical Psychology doctorate course and am a Specialist Clinical Psychologist in the NHS in Portsmouth – offering support to those who have suffered a head injury or stroke.
 I very much enjoy the mix that my work at Shere and Portsmouth offer me – if only they could be geographically closer together!

 Away from work, I’m a keen cyclist, golfer and often watch my hometown club – Southampton.
 Unfortunately, being keen does not always guarantee success – to which my golf swing is a regrettable testament! – but I feel fortunate to live in an area of the country where both cycling and golf are well catered for.